Suliasi Vunivalu: 2018–19

 On 16 February 2018, Vunivalu played in the 2018 World Club Challenge victory over Leeds, scoring a try.
 Vunivalu represented Fiji Bati in the 2018 Pacific Rugby League Tests.
 He played in the 2018 NRL Grand Final loss against the Sydney Roosters.

 Vunivalu played 24 games for Melbourne in 2019, scoring 11 tries, including a hat-trick in Melbourne's 22-10 round 2 victory over the Canberra Raiders at GIO Stadium.
 He also played for the Fiji Bati in the mid season and post season tests.
 Melbourne finished as Minor Premiers in the 2019 NRL season and were favourites to win the premiership but were defeated in the preliminary final against the Sydney Roosters.

 2020

 In his final season with the Melbourne, Vunivalu played 17 games, including Melbourne's 26–20 win over Penrith in the 2020 NRL Grand Final, where he scored a try, his 14th of the season.

 Rugby union career

 Queensland Reds

-In December of 2019 it was confirmed by the Queensland Reds that Vunivalu signed with the rugby union team, returning to the sport for the first time since he was eighteen-years old.
+In December 2019 it was confirmed by the Queensland Reds that Vunivalu signed with the rugby union team, returning to the sport for the first time since he was eighteen-years old.
 Vunivalu signed a two-year deal to begin in 2021.